tanish-mahajan/Wifi_Passwords/README.md

 Things to do:
 1. Open the code and add your email id and password in last line
-2. Turn on less secure account on for the provided email id else you won't recieve any email
+2. Turn on less secure apps on for the provided email id else you won't recieve any email

 Usage:
 python wifi.py